phaser/smashing_the_stack/README.md

 # Introduction

-Tests following the smashing the stack paper
+Tests following the smashing the stack paper (see docs folder for the paper)

 # Compiling